aws/aws-sam-cli/designs/intrinsics_design.md

 ## Out-of-Scope

-There are some Intrinsic Function attributes that are out of scope.
+The following intrinsics are out of scope:

 * Macros with Fn::Transform other than AWS::Include
 * Fn::ImportValue and dealing with nested stacks
 * Fn::Cidr
-* Valid CloudFormation syntax verification
 * The service based intrinsics https://docs.aws.amazon.com/servicecatalog/latest/adminguide/intrinsic-function-reference-rules.html

 ## User Experience Walkthrough